NOAA-EMC/rrfs-workflow/README.md

-# UFS Short-Range Weather Application for GSL dev1
+# UFS Short-Range Weather Application for GSL RRFS

-The UFS Short-Range Weather Application (UFS SR Wx App) provides an end-to-end system to run pre-processing tasks, the regional UFS Weather Model, and the Unified Post Processor (UPP).
+The UFS Short-Range Weather Application (UFS SR Wx App) provides an end-to-end system to run pre-processing tasks, data assimilation, the regional UFS Weather Model, and the Unified Post Processor (UPP).

 ## Official Documentation
 For the most up-to-date instructions on how to clone the repository, build the code, and run the workflow, see: